Animal Welfare and Alternatives

 P&G secures approval for first non-animal alternative to skin allergy testing

 P&G scientists invented the first non-animal alternative method for skin allergy testing, which lately obtained official approval from authorities.
-It marks a milestone in overcoming the need for animal testing.
+This method marks a milestone in eliminating the need for animal testing.

 A new approach making existing alternatives more accurate

-Since many years scientists around the world use test tube experiments to mimic certain safety effects, which however often falsely indicate a risk where there is none.
-Led by P&G scientists, a group of experts advanced skin models allowing much more accurate use of non-animal alternative methods.
+For many years, scientists around the world have used test tube experiments to mimic certain safety effects.
+However, these experiments often falsely indicate a risk where there is none.
+Led by P&G scientists, a group of experts developed skin models which allow much more accurate use of non-animal alternative methods.

 P&G has been actively pursuing animal alternatives for nearly 40 years

-Our engagement in developing alternatives to animal testing is a long journey and started several decades ago.
-We have achieved a lot with still some way ahead of us and others.
-We will continue our research efforts until alternatives are available for all safety questions and accepted by global regulators.
+Our efforts to develop alternatives to animal testing is a long journey that began several decades ago.
+We have achieved a lot, but we still have more work to do.
+We will continue our research efforts until alternatives are available for all safety questions, and accepted by global regulators.

 Working with partners

-At P&G, we work with international animal welfare organizations, academia, industry experts and regulators to advance alternatives to animal testing and their regulatory acceptance.
+At P&G, we work with international animal welfare organizations, academia, industry experts and regulators to both develop and drive the regulatory acceptance of alternatives to animal testing.